Weight Gain Calculator

 3. Protein-Rich Diet: Add protein sources like eggs, lean meats, fish, and legumes to support muscle growth.

-4. Strength Training: It stimulates muscle growth and adds lean mass to your body.
+4. Strength Training: It stimulates muscle growth and adds lean mass.

 5. Frequent Meals: Eat several small, balanced meals throughout the day to maintain a steady calorie intake.